gardehal/python-playlist/README.md

 - option to fetch when on the last stream in playlist with fetch enabled?
 - playback option to replay stream
-- add names of things, like when deleting streams from playlist (better feedback for user)
+- add names of things, like when deleting streams from playlist (better feedback for user) - and confirmation y/n
-- fix some of the index/int usage, should use index in printing lists
+- fix some of the index/int usage, should use consistent index/count in printing
-- new argument to add multiple streams to playlist, like ["addmultiple", "am"], like normal add, but list of streams
 - print lists etc. in alphabetical order, add prop for favourite playlists, printed in special block at the top (or bottom)
+- duplicate name check function? same videos (songs) from different sources can be added and not trigger duplication check

 - play local/directory streams
 - support for mp3s